Gogol66/CodeGladiator/README.md

 # CodeGladiator
-Coding for Research and Developement purpose
+Coding for Research and Development Purpose